 The station auctioned off the Channel 7 house in 1964.
 The big ‘triple A-frame’ at 26065 SE 159th Place was purchased by the Russell family.
 In February, 1965, they vacated their first chalet in Mirrormont on 263rd, which has been my home ever since since.
 After that, the Channel 7 house has changed hands several times.
 The current owner, Daryl Hawkins, purchased it two years ago from the Buddhist folks.
 In late February, Daryl was repairing the foundation of his house that he belatedly learned had been damaged in the 2001 earthquake. – Tom Cole, Mirrormont News, Spring 2002

-Before the current owner, a Buddhist nun, Sunim, lived there.
+Before more recent owners, a Buddhist nun, Sunim, lived there.
 She had a service every Saturday upstairs.
 You could hear them bonging.
 I’d go over to visit her once in a while and she’d open the door and it’d smell like garlic. – Cindy Ebersole, 40 years in Mirrormont